jazio/europa-demo/README.md

 $ docker-compose exec -u web web composer install
 $ docker-compose exec -u web web ./vendor/bin/run drupal:site-install
 ```

+Note that if you have compatible versions of PHP and Composer installed on your host system you can download the
+dependencies by running `composer install` on the host system instead of through `docker-compose`.
+This will greatly speed
+up the process since this will make use of the Composer cache on the host system.

 The demo site will be available at [http://localhost:8080/build](http://localhost:8080/build).